Licensing

 Discovery methods

-Clients often ask colleagues at other schools about the simulations they use or meet with simulation company representatives at academic conferences.
-Customers will then contact the simulation company directly for more information and to test their products.
+Prospective clients will often ask their colleagues at other schools about the simulations they are using or meet with representatives from simulation companies at academic conferences.
+Customers then remain in contact with their client account manager to receive more information on the products.
+Planning for product testing is a common occurrence at this stage.

 illustration of 3 persons with text below their image profile